shprink/conferences/2017/code_once_deploy_everywhere_with_ionic/slides/ionic.md

     <aside class="notes">
         <b>State represents the internal data of a component</b>
         <ol>
             <li>@State decorator defines our internal state.
-Here "count" as a number with a default value of 1.</li>
+Here "count" is a number with default to 1.</li>
             <li>In the render function we can access "count" using "this" DOT "count" the same way we access Props</li>
             <li>We have access to life cycle events such as "componentDidLoad" to start our counter.
 Every seconds this.count reference changes and the component rerenders</li>
         </ol>